The Pop-Up Journal Initiative

 Evaluation & Selection

-No single factor will dominate.
-We expect to base our decision on:
+No single factor dominates.
+We expect to base decisions on:

 • Vision for the pop-up journal format